Kraków Ghetto Jewish Police: Duties

 The Kraków Ghetto OD was created in July 1940, with a force of around 40 men.
 This number quickly grew, and in December 1940, the force had expanded to an estimated 130 men.
 The OD police headquarters were located at Jozefinska street 17, not far from Plac Zgody square.
-There was also a prison in the same building, where Jewish prisoners were kept, before being transferred to Montelupiсh prison, before being deported to Auschwitz, or just before being shot.
+There was also a prison in the same building, where Jewish prisoners were kept, before being transferred to Montelupich prison, before being deported to Auschwitz, or just before being shot.
 Members joined in the hope of being spared punishment from Nazi officials, as well as to leverage additional favors.
 Many Jews who had joined in the hopes of protecting their community, like some on the Judenrat, quickly resigned when faced with rampant corruption and violence within the force.

 The creation of the OD was initially suggested as originating from the Judenrat, in the hope of presenting treatment of the ghetto inhabitants as a Jewish issue.
 Spira refused to follow the direction of the Judenrat, instead deferring to SS and Gestapo orders.
 Members of the Judenrat expressed frustration at the actions of the OD, claiming they did not have the interests of fellow Jews in mind.

 In general, the duties of most Jewish Police forces revolved around the implementation of German orders.
 This involved keeping streets clear and addressing crime within the ghetto.
 Later, many Jewish Police forces would shift to assisting German authorities in rounding up Jews for labor, deportation, and extermination.
 The Kraków OD often went above and beyond German orders, defying the Judenrat, and arrested Jews who smuggled in food.
 Extortion, bribery, and physical violence were used by Jewish Police, who recovered food and smuggled items for their own families.

 The Kraków OD were unsympathetic to resistance movements within the ghetto, and would arrest suspected members of the Jewish underground without hesitation.
 The Jewish Police also helped to track, arrest and kill partisans alongside the Gestapo.
 Underground movements constantly targeted OD members, who feared being accused of collaborating with resisters.
 The OD patrolled the ghetto carefully, searching for resistance hideouts, which they would then report to the German authorities.
 This participation made OD members the targets of retaliatory actions from both the Underground and German authorities.

 Symcha Spira took advantage of the German authorities' poor view of the Judenrat, and sought to convince Gestapo agents of his superior power and influence over fellow Jews.
 This included carrying out orders the Judenrat would not.
 He and other OD men passed bribes to the Gestapo, winning favors and privileges in return.
 The Gestapo promised OD members safety after the war's end, forging foreign papers for many of the men.
 Some of the OD men were also given visas for travel to other countries, which they attempted to use as conditions in the ghetto worsened.